jeremytammik/tbc/a/2044_entitle_license.md

 the [AppEntitlement class to work with Autodesk AppStore: Entitlement API](https://gist.github.com/ricaun/e86e63c42bd1a5add1f8d08d6fa84aff).

 **Response:**
 So, from you experience you would say users are comfortable with the Autodesk ID check on every Revit startup?
-Because then I would just do the same and skip implementing an additional mechanism with a local file and just tell the users beeing logged in is necessary.
+Because then I would just do the same and skip implementing an additional mechanism with a local file and just tell the users being logged in is necessary.
-And if someone has the patience and would mind to explain, I still don´t get how the appstore works. @ricaun how is it possible that you use the appstore licencing mechanism with an external payment service.
+If someone has the patience and would like to explain, I still don´t get how the appstore works.
+How is it possible that you use the appstore licencing mechanism with an external payment service?
-How does the appstore know if a users has paid and has an active license?
+How does the appstore know if a user has paid and has an active license?

 **Answer:**
 Yes, by default you need to have an account connected to use Revit.
-The plugin checks if the User is connected, and if that is the case check online to validate the license and create a temp file to enable work offline for some time.
+The plugin checks if the user is connected, and, if that is the case, checks online to validate the license and create a temp file to enable work offline for some time.

 I don't use the default Autodesk App Store licensing mechanism, because is not flexible.
 I kinda don't need to have the plugins in App Store, all the payments and licenses are managed by my API system.

 **Response:**
-Thank you for the explananation!
+Thank you for the explanation!
 I now found out how the Autodesk licensing is called that even made me start this thread: Flexnet license.
 I have worked in a company with 100 Revit users where logging in to an Autodesk account was not necessary.
 But if you had no connection to the company server you got this message: